brian14708/wh-briefings/presidential-actions/2022-03/2022-03-10-memorandum-on-the-designation-of-the-state-of-qatar-as-a-major-non-nato-ally.md

 date: '2022-03-10'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/03/10/memorandum-on-the-designation-of-the-state-of-qatar-as-a-major-non-nato-ally/
 published_time: 2022-03-10 16:02:42-05:00
-title: Memorandum on the Designation of the State of Qatar as a Major Non-NATO Ally
+title: "Memorandum on the Designation of the State of Qatar as a Major Non-NATO\_\
+  Ally"
 ---

  Presidential Determination